chirag-pr/gecko_sdk/protocol/z-wave/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# 7.21.5 {#section-7-21-5}
+## RF Configuration in Apps
+prior to this release, RF configuration was stored in two different files, depending on whether or not the chip supported the  20dBm TX level.
+These files have now been merged.
+The range for APP_MAX_TX_POWER_LR & APP_MAX_TX_POWER values now has a high value of 200 for all chips.
+It needs to be increased to allow 20dBm transmission on supported chips.

 # 7.21.4 {#section-7-21-4}

 ## MAX Number of LR Nodes